creativewave/react-utils/README.md

 `Ref` is a React object ref containing the current `IntersectionObserver`.
 It can be used eg. to manually unobserve a target after a first intersection.

-Each observed `Element` will be unobserved before unmount, and the current `IntersectionObserver` will be disconnected before `root` unmounts, except if `root` corresponds to `document`, as it could be shared with other components in a different tree.
-Only one `IntersectionObserver` will actually be created for each unique set of intersection options.
+Each observed `Element` will be unobserved before unmount, and the current `IntersectionObserver` will be disconnected before `root` unmounts, except if `root` corresponds to `document`, as it could be shared with other components.
+Only one `IntersectionObserver` will be created for each unique set of intersection options.

 **Example:** [CodePen](https://codepen.io/creative-wave/pen/bGbwxRO)